 - Frustration.
 Rising frustration and diminished patience are a couple of common unwanted effects of fatigue, and sadly, we have a tendency to lash out at people we love the most when feeling overwhelmed.
 Permit imperfection, practice understanding, and look for professional assistance as needed.

-So how else are you able to avoid these issues and keep maintaining a solid and healthy marriage?
+So how else are you able to avoid these issues and keep maintaining a solid and healthy marriage while providing care?
 The following tips can help:

 - Make sure your partner is always a high priority.
 Little gestures can go a long way towards this end, for instance writing a note of love and appreciation, getting up a few moments early to share a cup of coffee together before the day gets busy, or setting aside a block of time at the end of the day to talk and wind down.